 Who was this story about?

-(Choral response, open hand- the letters)
+(finger to forehead in thinking gesture then open hand to note choral response- the letters)

 What did the letters climb in this book?

-(Choral response, open hand- a coconut tree)
+(finger to forehead in thinking gesture then open hand to note choral response- a coconut tree)

+2. Review Vocabulary

-2. Review Vocabulary- In today's story we learned 2 new words.
-Help me say what each word means.
+In today's story, we learned 3 new words.
+Let's clap out our new words.

-Review each word stating the definition and making the gesture, encourage students to say the word and use the gesture with you.
+Review each word stating the definition and making the gesture.

 Word Definition to use Gesture The alphabet is all the letters that make words.
-There are 26 letters in our alphabet. pointer finger in air and bring down (like an I) to indicate writing When many things are on top of each other, it's called a pileup .
-The letters got stuck in a pileup. right hand on top of left hand
+There are 26 letters in our alphabet.
+Al-pha-bet.
+Alphabet. pointer finger in air and bring down (like an l) to indicate writing When many things are on top of each other, it's called a pileup .
+The letters got stuck in a pileup.
+Pile-up.
+Pileup. right hand on top of left hand